 There are many studies highlighting the growth of the sustainable commercial building movement.
 This research showcases the financial and environmental argument for green buildings and how they are differentiators in a competitive market.

 The Shift Toward Sustainable Commercial Buildings

 According to the Coldwell Banker Richard Ellis (CBRE) 2019 U.S. Green Building Adoption Index, more than 13% of all commercial office buildings across the largest U.S. markets are now green certified.
 Denver ranks in the top 10 for sustainable design-build projects, with 48.2% of green-certified office space.
 A 2018 Johnson Controls survey of 1,900 facility and energy management executives revealed that 58% planned to increase investment in energy efficiency within the next year.
-Furthermore, they found that nearly 48% are willing to pay a premium to lease a certified green building.
+Furthermore, they found that 44% of surveyed organizations were willing to pay a premium to lease a certified green building.

 According to the U.S. Green Building Council (USGBC), the main drivers are competitive differentiation, risk mitigation, attracting tenants, fixing or lowering operating costs (OpEx), cost-effectiveness, and rent premiums.
 Many studies identify strong financial evidence in support of such an investment, as well as the less quantifiable benefits including improving productivity, attracting and retaining talent, and employee wellness.

 According to the Rocky Mountain Institute, commercial buildings are responsible for nearly 40% of the electrical consumption in the U.S. In response to those adverse environmental impacts, mandates like the Boulder Energy Conservation Code were adopted, creating a scenario where existing, conventional assets are outdated and potentially out of favor.
 Additionally, green buildings prove to be a more resilient asset during economic downturns, considering their lower OpEx and higher demand.